lxc/incus-os/doc/install-seed.md

 # Install Seed
-Incus OS depends on an "install seed" to automate the installation process.
-Most users should either use the web-based [Incus OS customizer](https://incusos-customizer.linuxcontainers.org/ui/) or the [flasher tool](flasher-tool.md) which provide a simple way to configure the install seed without requiring detailed understanding of the technical details below.
+IncusOS depends on an "install seed" to automate the installation process.
+Most users should either use the web-based [IncusOS customizer](https://incusos-customizer.linuxcontainers.org/ui/) or the [flasher tool](flasher-tool.md) which provide a simple way to configure the install seed without requiring detailed understanding of the technical details below.